frederic-perez/AmE-dictionary/data/dictionary.md

 __have a sneaking suspicion__ _idiom_ To have a slight but persistent premonition or intuition (about something).
 __have a thing for (someone)__ _idiom_ To have a romantic infatuation with someone, especially unbeknownst to that person.
 __have a trick up (one's) sleeve__ _idiom_ To have a secret plan, idea, or advantage that can be utilized if and when it is required.
 A reference to cheating at a card game by hiding a favorable card up one's sleeve.
+__have a/the wolf by the ear(s)__ _idiom_ To be in a difficult situation from which it is as dangerous to extricate oneself as it is to remain in it.
 __have bigger fish to fry__ _idiom_ :two: To have more important things to do.
 __have egg on (one's) face__ _idiom_ To be embarrassed by something one has done.
 (As if one went out in public with a dirty face.)
 __have enough on (one's) plate__ _idiom_ To be sufficiently busy or preoccupied with work, problems, or difficulties as to be unable or unwilling to cope with anything more.